Replacing or changing a number plate

 - How to replace number plates

-- Replace cloned number plates
+- Replace illegal copies of plates

 - How to attach personalised plates